We show you

 A clear document with prioritized findings, what they mean for your business, and what to do about them.
 No jargon, no filler.

-All reconnaissance is strictly passive — no authentication bypass, no exploitation, no active probing of internal networks.
-Compliant with French law.
-Active penetration testing requires a signed agreement before any work begins.
+All reconnaissance is strictly passive: no authentication bypass, no exploitation, no active probing of internal networks.
+Compliant with French law (Articles 323-1 to 323-7 of the Penal Code).
+Active penetration testing, which requires the system owner's consent, is only conducted under a signed agreement.

 Start with a free report.
-If you want to go further, we're here.
+Move to active testing or continuous supervision whenever you want to go deeper.
+All prices excl.
+VAT.

-A PDF with verified findings about your external exposure.
-What we found, what we ruled out, and what it means.
+Verified findings about your public exposure.
+What we found, what we ruled out, what it means.
 Delivered in 48 hours.
+The starting point of any engagement.

 Penetration testing